Dr Sadiah Qureshi

 Research

-My research explores the ways in which racialized knowledge is produced, circulated and mobilised in the modern world.
-I’m most interested in how racialized knowledge is used to inform and transform political policies.
-I'm also concerned by the ways in which histories of race, science and empire are relevant to contemporary debates on issues as diverse as the handling of human remains and the restitution of land rights to formerly colonised peoples.
+My research explores the ways in which racialised knowledge is produced, circulated and mobilised in the modern world.
+I’m most interested in how such knowledge is used to create hierarchies of value in being human, and the legacies of such ideas in the present day.

-My first book, Peoples on Parade, exlpored the commercial exhibition of displayed peoples in nineteenth-century Britain and the importance of such shows for intercultural encounter and notions of racial difference.
+My first book, Peoples on Parade, is a prize-winning, landmark survey of the commercial exhibition of displayed peoples in nineteenth-century Britain.
+It explores the importance of such shows for intercultural encounter and notions of racial difference, particularly for the development of anthropology as a discipline.

-In 2012, my research was awared a Philip Leverhulme Prize in Medieval, Early Modern and Modern History by the Leverhulme Trust.
+In 2012, my research was awarded a Philip Leverhulme Prize in Medieval, Early Modern and Modern History by the Leverhulme Trust.

 Other activities